bindian0509/microservices-with-golang/README.md

 # microservices-with-golang

-This project will summarize the steps to create a microservice using golang and postgresql.
+This project will summarize the steps to create a microservice using Golang and Postgresql.
-We will be using 4 different data models each implement CRUD operations.
+We will be using 4 different data models each implementing CRUD operations.
 The structure of the project will be like -

 - `internal/database` - This will contain the database connection and the schema and data files.